craigsward/craigsward.github.io/_posts/2022-08-10-class-schedule.md

 **Wednesday Hatha:** 6.30pm Hatha at Corringham Village Hall £7

-**Friday Hatha:** 8am online on Zoom, please contact Angela for the Zoom code

-**Anytime** Contact me about any of my Zoom (video) classes on a pay as you go basis, I usually have three available at any one time and you can watch them where and when you like.
-Ideal to learn at your own pace.
-There are £5 per recording.

 Pricing:
 Per Class shown above
-Class Pass of one class a week over 4 weeks £24 (bundle discount) 1:1 online £20
+Class Pass of one class a week over 4 weeks £24 (bundle discount)
 1:1 in person £30

 Block Booking: You must pay the block up front and it will be for consecutive classes.
 Any classes missed won't be rolled over to the following week unless it is a class cancelled by me, then you may roll it over.